Unseeded Osaka tops Kasatkina to win first WTA title

 She also broke Kasatkina to go up 4-1 with another precision forehand winner down the line and never looked back.

-Osaka was born in Osaka, Japan, but is a dual citizen after living in America since the age of three.

-Kasatkina is 1-3 record in WTA singles finals, winning in Charleston last year and finishing runner-up last year in Moscow and this year at Dubai.
+Kasatkina is now 1-3 in WTA singles finals, winning in Charleston last year and finishing runner-up last year in Moscow and this year at Dubai.